maximumberlin76-gif/Poputchik-Fellow-Traveler-Iskorka-Spark-Positron/README.md

 ---

 ## 🇬🇧 English
-This project explores the synergy of thought, ethics and responsibility.
+This project explores the synergy of thought, ethics, and responsibility.
-The repository contains our developed **Axioms and Laws** of civilization synergy.
+The repository contains the **axioms and laws** of civilization synergy.

----

-## 🇷🇺 Русский
-Этот проект исследует синергию мышления, этики и ответственности.
-В репозитории находятся **аксиомы и законы** цивилизационной синергии.

 ---